Thursday, March 7, 2013

 San Diego (March 7, 2013) – The javelin, a lightweight spear measuring eight feet six inches long and weighing 800 grams, has been used since ancient times.
 Learning to throw it really well is a nearly full-time job, as part-time law student Nick Howe, '16 (JD), can attest.

-Nick began throwing things when he was about five, and he became an excellent baseball pitcher, receiving athletic scholarship offers after high school which he turned down in order to attend the more highly academically ranked UCSD where he majored in political science and international relations.
-Nick's father, who had thrown the javelin when he was in college, urged Nick to give the sport a try, and Nick went on to win the California Collegiate Athletic Association title in his freshman year and in all three of his succeeding years at UCSD.
-Ranked 28th in the country, Nick was a three-time All-American, holds the UCSD record for javelin, and is a two-time national champ.
+Howe began throwing things when he was about five, and he became an excellent baseball pitcher, receiving athletic scholarship offers after high school which he turned down in order to attend the more highly academically ranked UCSD where he majored in political science and international relations.
+Howes father, who had thrown the javelin when he was in college, urged Howe to give the sport a try, and Howe went on to win the California Collegiate Athletic Association title in his freshman year and in all three of his succeeding years at UCSD.
+Ranked 28th in the country, Howe was a three-time All-American, holds the UCSD record for javelin, and is a two-time national champ.